tactcomplabs/verilator-sst/README.md

 - If the signal is **not driven** when a read occurs, or is **driven** when a write occurs, the program will err out.

+Tristate ports are not supported in the available versions of Verilator, so `inout` behavior can only be achieved through the above mentioned three-port abstraction.
+As a result, `inout` ports **cannot** be accessed properly through VPI.

-Therefore, `inout` ports should be read/written by their original names.
+Therefore, `inout` ports should be read/written by their original names using **Direct** reads/writes.

 ---

 ## Dependencies

-- [Verilator >v5.022](https://github.com/verilator/verilator/releases/tag/v5.022) (Version 5.026 is required for `inout` port support)
+- [Verilator >v5.022](https://github.com/verilator/verilator/releases/tag/v5.022) (Version 5.026 or greater is required for `inout` port support)
 - [SST >13.1.0](https://github.com/sstsimulator/sst-core/releases/tag/v13.1.0_Final)
 - Python (>3.6.8)
 - CMake (>3.24.2)